 Basil

+🌼 - Curious.
 A fragrant and tasty herb, basil thrives in rich, moist, well-drained soil with full sun.
-Perfect for containers.
+It's perfect for containers.
+The most widely known and often-used basil, Sweet (or Italian) basil is great in tomato, egg, and cheese dishes.
+Also used in sauces, soups and stews.

 Beans

-Green bush beans are an excellent source of vitamins A & C and dietary fibre.
+🌼 - Curious.
+Green bush beans are an excellent source of vitamins A and C and dietary fibre.
 This bush-type plant produces excellent yields of 8" long by ½" wide green beans.
-Beans have excellent flavour and are tender.
-Used fresh, canning, and freezing.
+Antigua bush beans have excellent flavour and are tender.
+They can be used fresh, canned, or frozen.

 Cucumber